a06kin/a06kin.github.io/README.md

 I am Alexander Anohin Software Developer by profession, currently staying at Riga (Latvia) with my parents.

-I am born in Riga and have completed Progmeistars courses.
+First about my education background.
+I have completed Progmeistars courses.
 Progmeistars - Computer Science.
 I learned there most of what I know now about Computer Science.
 They include a lot of things.
 From programming and algorithms and ending with system administration.
 I get basic knowledge in many languages.
  After that i have spent 3 years in Latvia University at Computer Science faculty.
 But it is not finished it and went to work.
 In parallel i spend 1 year in RISEBA at Business Psychology faculty.

 About my studies it all.
 But of course I try to constantly improve itself.
 Read a lot of books and listen to different courses.